Wind-River/ci-scripts/images/jenkins-master/README.md

-# Ubuntu 16.04 Docker Image for Post Build Actions
+# Jenkins Master Docker Image

-This repository contains Dockerfile and scripts used to build the Ubuntu 16.04 postbuild docker image hosted on Docker Hub.
+This repository contains Dockerfile and scripts used to build the Jenkins Master docker image hosted on Docker Hub.
 This image is part of the Wind River Linux Continuous Integration Project.

 ## Building the image

-To build the image windriver/postbuild run:
+To build the image windriver/jenkins-master run:

-    make postbuild
+    make jenkins-master

 To build the image with a different registry and tag run:

-    make postbuild TAG=test REGISTRY=internal:5000
+    make jenkin-master TAG=test REGISTRY=internal:5000

 ## Contributing